-Who really goes to church today.. and what that means for ministry and mission
+Who really goes to church today.. and what that means for ministry and mission.
+Watch now.

 What do we know about the people who go to church in Australia today?
 How old are they?
 What are their education levels?
 What are their cultural backgrounds?

-This webinar will present the latest demographic picture of Australian churchgoers, based on the results from the 2021 National Church Life Survey.
+This webinar presents the latest demographic picture of Australian churchgoers, based on the results from the 2021 National Church Life Survey.
 It is the first release of findings from the 2021 NCLS, so don't miss out!
 View now using the streamed recording above.

 Considering the disruption to church life over the last few years, gaining an accurate picture of who really goes to church today will inform every church leader in a COVID changed world.